chaitanyakhandare/Django-Forum-Site/README.md

 I deployed this website on EC2 instance provided by AWS.
 And used SQLlite as default database used by Django.

-And also used NGINX which acts as a reverse proxy for a Gunicorn server, passing all dynamic requests to Gunicorn, and as a regular server for static files, handling this task on its own.

-Also used GUNICORN which takes care of everything which happens in-between the web server and my web application.
+Also used GUNICORN as the WSGI server which takes care of everything which happens in-between the web server and my web application & NGINX as a reverse proxy for a GUNICORN server.

 # About this project: